student working on a group project

 Start Date

-Start Date Fall or spring Fall, spring, or summer Fall, spring, or summer
+Start Date Fall or spring Fall or spring Fall or spring

 Duration